Got any questions or would like to make an enquiry?

 You can pay your insurance premium by cash, cheque, debit/credit card or direct credit to our bank account.
 We may also be able to offer you credit facilities and, in order to do so, we are registered under the Consumer Credit Act 1974 (Licence Number 633570).
 You may also be able to spread your payments through an insurer’s instalment scheme or a credit scheme we operate with a third party provider.
 We will give you full information about these options when we discuss your insurance requirements with you and we require the payment method to be confirmed and in place before cover commences.

 In addition to the premiums charged by insurers, we reserve the right to make a charge of between £17.50 and £50 to cover our administrative cost when arranging, amending, renewing or cancelling your insurance.
 Such charges will be clearly shown on your insurance documentation.
-Fees are reviewed on an annual basis.
+Any commercial policy fees or variation to these fees will be advised on an individual basis and agreed prior to the conclusion of your contract.
+Standard fee scales are reviewed on an annual basis.

-Please refer to your policy summary or your policy document if you need to make a claim.
-You should contact us or the relevant insurer direct as soon as possible using the contact details provided.
+Please refer to your policy summary / policy document if you need to make a claim and contact us or the relevant insurer direct as soon as possible using the contact details provided.

 We aim to provide you with a high level of service at all times.
 However, if you have reason to make a complaint about any aspect of our service you should write to a Director at the above address.
-If you cannot settle your complaint with us, you may be entitled to refer it to the Financial Ombudsman Service at South Quay Plaza, 183 Marsh Wall, London E14 9SR (telephone: 0207 964 1000; email: email@example.com).
+A copy of our complaints procedure is available on request.
+If you cannot settle your complaint with us, you may be entitled to refer it to the Financial Ombudsman Service at South Quay Plaza, 183 Marsh Wall, London E14 9SR (telephone: 0800 023 4567; email: firstname.lastname@example.org).
 Further information can be found at www.financial-ombudsman.org.uk.

 17. Financial Services Compensation Scheme (FSCS)

 We are covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
-Insurance advising and arranging is covered for 100% of the first £2,000 and 90% of the remainder of the claim, with no upper limit.
-Compulsory insurance is protected in full.
+For compulsory classes of insurance (such as Third Party Motor or Employers Liability), insurance advising and arranging is covered for 100% of the claim.
+Protection for non compulsory classes of insurance is limited to 90% of the claim with no upper limit.
 Further information about compensation scheme arrangements is available from the FSCS at www.fscs.org.uk.

 18. Governing Law